DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models

-where $\epsilon = \max(p_t, p_{t-1})$ avoids division by zero if $p_t=0$.\\
+where $\epsilon = \max(p_t, p_{t-1})$ avoids division by zero if $p_t=0$.

-To represent the assumption of randomness in transient unconscious decisions for self-regulation, we construct $z_{t+1}$ as a linear combination of the current state $z_t$ and a Gaussian term $N(z_t, \sigma_{t+1})$, weighted by a parameter $\lambda$ which represents the subject's trust in the feedback.
-We encode the third assumption (reversal to the previous state $z_{t-1}$ under significantly worsening feedback) by modeling the learning strategy as a conditional function:\\
+To represent the assumption of stochastic exploration dynamics in self-regulation, we construct $z_{t+1}$ as a linear combination of the current state $z_t$ and a Gaussian term $N(z_t, \sigma_{t+1})$, weighted by a parameter $\lambda$ which represents the subject's trust in the feedback.
+We encode the third assumption (reversal to the previous state $z_{t-1}$ under significantly worsening feedback) by modeling the learning strategy as a conditional function: